-Craigavon: Animal cruelty hearing 'a case in the extreme'
+Craigavon: Siblings guilty of 'extreme' animal cruelty

 - Published

-A judge hearing a case of animal cruelty against a brother and sister in Craigavon has described it as 'a case in the extreme'.
+A man from Craigavon has received a three-month suspended sentence for causing unnecessary suffering to dogs.

-Mark and Hannah Henry of Legahory Court had pleaded guilty to several counts of causing unnecessary suffering to dogs and failing to ensure the needs of the animals were met.
+Mark Henry and his sister Hannah, both of Legahory Court, pleaded guilty to several counts of animal cruelty and failing to ensure the needs of the animals were met.

+The judge at Craigavon Magistrates' Court described the offences as "a case in the extreme".

-The house where the siblings and dogs lived was covered in animal excrement.
+The court heard the house where the siblings and the dogs lived was covered in animal excrement and there was no food or water available for the animals.

-Hannah and Mark Henry were supposed to be caring for five dogs at their home when council and Police Service of Northern Ireland (PSNI) staff arrived with a warrant in November 2019.
+The brother and sister were supposed to be caring for five dogs at their home when council and Police Service of Northern Ireland (PSNI) staff arrived with a warrant in November 2019.

-Craigavon Magistrates' Court heard that officers were met with a pungent smell of animal urine and faeces.
+The court heard that officers were met with a pungent smell of animal urine and faeces, while rubbish and soiled bedding littered the house.

 'Unnecessary suffering'